 1-2 cups Spinach, 1 banana, 1 serving of Grass Fed Whey, Sprouted Brown Rice or Pea protein powder, blended with ice and water)

-1 teaspoon of Fish Oil taken separately
+1 teaspoon of Fish Oil taken separately (or 2 capsules of krill oil)

 Organic Plain Nonfat Greek Yogurt